Barbara Yelin

-Barbara Yelin (born 26 July 1977, Munich) is a German cartoonist who has won several awards in Germany including the Bayerischer Kunstförderpreis, Max & Moritz Prize, and the Ernst-Hoferichter-Preis.
+Barbara Yelin (born 26 July 1977 in Munich) is a German cartoonist who has won several awards in Germany including the Bayerischer Kunstförderpreis, Max & Moritz Prize, and the Ernst-Hoferichter-Preis.
 As an educator, she has been affiliated with Hochschule der Bildenden Künste Saar and University of Applied Arts Vienna.

 Education

 Barbara Yelin studied illustration at the Hamburg University of Applied Sciences and graduated in 2004.

 Career

 She first published the comic stories Le visiteur (2004) and Le retard (2006) in France.
 In Germany, she drew contributions for the anthologies Spring. and Pomme d'amour.
 In 2010, she produced her comic Gift about the story of Gesche Gottfried based on a scenario by Peer Meter.

 Between 2011 and 2012, the Frankfurter Rundschau regularly published her comic strip Riekes Notizen, and Reprodukt published a selection of the strips in 2013.